canonical/chaos-engineering/docs/how-to/integrate_litmus_with_tls.md

 This how-to guide outlines the process of integrating Charmed Litmus with TLS in order to ensure encrypted communication across both internal service interactions and external client connections.<br>
 TLS integration can be done as both Day 1 and Day 2 operation.

-In this how-to we will use the [self-signed-certificates charm] to provide necessary TLS certificates.
+In this how-to we will use the [self-signed-certificates charm] to provide the necessary TLS certificates.

 ```{note}
 Using self-signed TLS certificates is discouraged for the production environments.